zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

 - [ ] Mix each component thoroughly, centrifuge briefly to collect solutions to the bottom of the tube, and **then place on ice**.
 - [ ] Leave the NEBNext Cell Lysis Buffer bottle at 4°C or at room temperature for storage.

-If doing in 2 days:
+#### If doing in 2 days:

-Day 1 (Annealing and RT):
+1. Day 1 (Annealing, RT, cDNA PCR, cleanup, cDNA QC):
+   - [ ] Prepare fresh 80% Ethanol with nucelase-free water
    - [ ] Thaw total RNA on ice prior to starting the protocol
    - [ ] Briefly centrifuge the tubes containing 🟣 **NEBNext Single Cell RT Enzyme Mix** to collect solutions to the bottom of the tubes, then **place on ice**.
    - [ ] Thaw the following frozen components at **room temperature**
+     - [ ] ⚪️ NEBNext Cell Lysis Buffer (once prepared, store at 4 ºC)
+       - [ ] if the ⚪️ 10X NEBNext Cell Lysis Buffer appears cloudy after thawing, incubate briefly at 37°C to clear up the solution.
-  - [ ] 🟣 NEBNext Single Cell RT Primer
+     - [ ] 🟣 NEBNext Single Cell RT Primer Mix
      - [ ] 🟣 NEBNext Single Cell RT Buffer
      - [ ] 🟣 NEBNext Template Switching Oligo
+     - [ ] 🟠 (or ⚪️) NEBNext Single Cell cDNA PCR Master Mix
+     - [ ] 🟠 NEBNext Single Cell cDNA PCR Primer
+     - [ ] ⚪️ NEBNext Bead Reconstitution Buffer
+     - [ ] ⚪️ TE Buffer
+     - [ ] ⚪️ Nuclease-free Buffer
    - [ ] Mix each component thoroughly, centrifuge briefly to collect solutions to the bottom of the tube, and **then place on ice**.

-Day 2 (PCR, cleanup, cDNA QC, and Fragmentation/End Prep, and ___ ):
+   - [ ] Leave the NEBNext Cell Lysis Buffer bottle at 4°C or at room temperature for storage.

+2. Day 2 (Fragmentation/End Prep, Adaptor Ligation, Cleanup of Adaptor-ligated DNA, PCR enrichment, cleanup, and final library QC):
    - [ ] Prepare fresh 80% Ethanol with nucelase-free water
    - [ ] Thaw the following frozen components at **room temperature**
-  - [ ] ⚪️ NEBNext Cell Lysis Buffer (once prepared, store at 4 ºC)
-    - [ ] if the ⚪️ 10X NEBNext Cell Lysis Buffer appears cloudy after thawing, incubate briefly at 37°C to clear up the solution.
-  - [ ] 🟠 (or ⚪️) NEBNext Single Cell cDNA PCR Master Mix
-  - [ ] 🟠 NEBNext Single Cell cDNA PCR Primer
      - [ ] 🟡 NEBNext Ultra II FS Enzyme Mix
      - [ ] 🟡 NEBNext Ultra II FS Reaction Buffer
      - [ ] 🔴 NEBNext Ultra II Ligation Master Mix
      - [ ] 🔴 NEBNext Ligation Enhancer
      - [ ] 🔵 NEBNext Ultra II Q5® Master Mix
-  - [ ] ⚪️ NEBNext Bead Reconstitution Buffer
      - [ ] ⚪️ NEBNext Adaptor Dilution Buffer
      - [ ] ⚪️ TE Buffer
      - [ ] ⚪️ Nuclease-free Buffer
    - [ ] Mix each component thoroughly, centrifuge briefly to collect solutions to the bottom of the tube, and **then place on ice**.

-- [ ] Leave the NEBNext Cell Lysis Buffer bottle at 4°C or at room temperature for storage.
+## Day 1

 ### 2.2.
 Primer Annealing for First Strand Synthesis